top of page

 Respiratory Protection Program Overview

-A respiratory protection program (RPP) is a comprehensive, documented plan designed to protect workers from inhaling harmful substances, such as dust, fumes, gases, vapours, chemicals and biological agents, that can be present in the workplace.
+A respiratory protection program (RPP) is a comprehensive, documented plan designed to protect workers from inhaling harmful substances, such as dust, fumes, gases, vapours, and biological agents, that can be present in the workplace.

 The program outlines the procedures and protocols necessary to ensure the proper selection, use, maintenance, and evaluation of respiratory protective equipment.